Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations

 \section{Introduction}

-Countless algorithms for science and engineering applications rely on a common building block: evaluating the gradient of a functional defined over a mesh.
-Gradient computation most often arises in optimization-driven tasks in physical simulation, inverse problems, design automation, and geometry processing, where gradients and higher-order derivatives directly determine convergence, stability, and overall runtime.
+Countless algorithms for science and engineering applications rely on a common building block of evaluating the derivatives of a functional defined over a mesh.
+Derivatives computation most often arises in optimization-driven tasks in physical simulation, inverse problems, design automation, and geometry processing, where gradients and higher-order derivatives directly determine convergence, stability, and overall runtime.
 In many of these settings, derivative evaluation dominates the computational cost, making its efficiency a first-order concern rather than just an implementation detail.

-The prevalence of (stochastic) gradient descent methods in machine learning has led to a wide variety of efficient software tools for fast automatic differentiation (AD).
-Prior work in AD has been largely driven by the needs of machine learning where the dominant computational model involves \emph{dense tensors} and large, regular computation graphs.
-Systems such as PyTorch~\cite{Ansel:2024:P2F} and JAX~\cite{Bradbury:2018:JCT} are highly optimized for such workloads, enabling end-to-end differentiation of neural networks with \emph{dense} computation graphs.
+The widespread adoption of (stochastic) gradient-based methods in machine learning has spurred the development of highly optimized automatic differentiation (AD) frameworks.
+Much of this progress has been guided by the needs of machine learning workloads where the dominant computational model consists of \emph{dense tensors} and large, regular computation graphs.
+Systems such as PyTorch~\cite{Ansel:2024:P2F} and JAX~\cite{Bradbury:2018:JCT} excel in this regime, enabling end-to-end differentiation of neural networks.

-In contrast, scientific and graphics workloads---particularly those involving meshes---operate in a fundamentally different regime.
-Mesh-based problems often involve \textbf{large, sparse systems with localized dependencies and irregular topology}.
-These problems are characterized by complex sparsity patterns derived from irregular mesh connectivity.
-As mesh resolution increases to meet accuracy demands in fields like biomechanics, structural engineering, and CFD, the resulting Jacobians and Hessians become large and sparse.
-Existing AD frameworks---optimized for dense tensor operations---fail to exploit this structure.
-As a result, they suffer from poor runtime performance and excessive memory usage when applied to mesh-based problems.
-This inefficiency makes AD a major bottleneck—sometimes outweighing even the cost of solving the associated linear systems (see inset).
-Thus, practitioners are forced to limit resolution, avoid second-order methods, or handcraft derivatives to maintain performance~\cite{Huang:2024:DSF}.
+In contrast, scientific and graphics workloads, particularly those involving meshes, operate in a different regime.
+Mesh-based problems often involve large, sparse systems with localized dependencies induced by irregular connectivity (see Figure~\ref{fig:mesh_ad}).
+As resolution increases to meet accuracy requirements in applications such as biomechanics, structural engineering, and fluid simulation, the resulting Jacobians and Hessians grow in size while remaining sparse.

-Mesh-based problems thus demand AD systems that natively exploit sparsity, avoid dense intermediate representations, and scale to millions of variables while handling irregular topologies.
-While some mesh-specific AD frameworks have been proposed (see \S\ref{sec:mesh_tools}), they are either CPU-based---failing to leverage the massive parallelism of modern GPUs---or limited to first-order derivatives.